foxxyz/multibrowse/README.md

 Multibrowse: Multi-Monitor Kiosk Mode
 =====================================

-Simple python script to open several full-screen browser windows onto multiple monitor setups.
+Utility to open several full-screen browser windows onto multiple monitor setups.

 Browser is currently set to Google Chrome, but can be adapted to use any browser.